The Permanence of Memory

 “Shall we?”
 Sidran motioned for the door.
 I followed.

-She gave me a look.
+She studied her nails.
 “I’m visiting family, not that it’s any business of yours.”

 “Why?
 I didn’t kill her.”
 She crossed her arms and lifted her chin.
 “What’s it got to do with me?”